Connectors

 Editing orthogonal paths

-connector supports interactive path editing by the user.
-For information about this, see the edge path editors page.
+The Orthogonal connector supports interactive path editing by the user.
+For information about this, see the path editing page.

 Segmented

-Draws a connection that consists of a series of straight line segments, with the option to smooth to a curve.
-These constructor arguments are supported:
+Draws a connection that consists of a series of straight line segments, with options to smooth to a curve or to round the corners between segments.

 connector: {